FNNDSC/pl-pfdorun/README.rst

 Abstract
 --------

-The pf-pfdorun plugin is a general purpose "swiss army" knife DS plugin that can be used to execute some CLI type commands on input directories.
+The pl-pfdorun plugin is a general purpose "swiss army" knife DS plugin that can be used to execute some CLI type commands on input directories.

 Description
 -----------

-The pf-pfdorun plugin is a general purpose "swiss army" knife type plugin that can be used to perform somewhat arbitrary exec command line type commands on input directores/data.
+The pl-pfdorun plugin is a general purpose "swiss army" knife type plugin that can be used to perform somewhat arbitrary exec command line type commands on input directores/data.
 For instance:

 * copy (subsets of) data from the input space to output;
 * create explicit (g)zip files of data;